Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

 \subsection{Astronomical Studies}

-As astronomical observations and data processing technology advance, an enormous amount of data is generated exponentially.
-"Light curves" are generated using a series of processing steps on a star image.
+As astronomical observations and data processing technology advance, an enormous amount of data is generated exponentially.``Light curve'' is generated using a series of processing steps on a star image.
 Studying light curves contributes to astronomy as a new method for detecting abnormal astronomical events \citep{li2001gamma}.
-In \citep{zhang2018time} an LSTM neural network is proposed for predicting light curves.
+In \citep{zhang2018time}, an LSTM neural network is proposed for predicting light curves.